qyang-confluent/confluent-oracle-xstream-connector/oracle-change-volume.md

 ## Notes before you run the queries

 - Please run these queries for each database or PDB that will be captured by the connector.
-- For the archive log throughput queries and run in CDB, please update the date range in the `WHERE` clause to reflect a recent representative period.
+- For the archive log throughput queries, please update the date range in the `WHERE` clause to reflect a recent representative period.
 Peak hourly redo generation is one of the most important sizing inputs.
 - If you use the table growth query, note that `DBA_HIST_SEG_STAT` is part of an Oracle Management Pack and requires the appropriate Oracle license.

 ## 1) Redo log structure